Environmental protection is about operating our business in a manner that respects and protects our climate and natural resources.

 Setting future targets

-In 2015, we finalised a Safety, Health and Environment (SHE) Strategy for 2016 to 2025.
+In 2016, we adopted a new strategy that will take us up to 2025.
 In setting our new carbon goals, we publicly committed to follow the Science-Based Targets methodology developed by the World Resources Institute (WRI), World Wildlife Fund (WWF) and Carbon Disclosure Project (CDP).
 Our carbon targets for our Scope 1, 2 and 3 emissions have now been verified against what the science says is our fair share of limiting warming due to climate change.

 Our commitments for 2025 include: